Colgate vs. Boston University odds, prediction: 2026 college basketball picks for Feb. 16 from proven model

 The Patriot League will be in the spotlight early on Monday evening as the Colgate Raiders travel to take on the Boston University Terriers.
 Colgate is 16-11 overall and 10-4 in the Patriot, putting the Raiders in second place in the conference.
 Boston University is 12-15 and fourth in the Patriot at 7-7.
 Matt Langel's Colgate squad has been to the NCAA Tournament in four of the past five years, while Joe Jones is looking for his trip to the Big Dance with Boston University after the program last went in 2011.

 Tipoff at Case Gym in Boston is set for 6 p.m.
 ET on CBS Sports Network.
-The latest Boston University vs. Colgate odds list the Raiders as 1.5-point favorites, with the over/under at 143.5.
+The latest Boston University vs. Colgate odds list the Raiders as 2.5-point favorites, with the over/under at 144.5.
 Before making any Colgate vs. Boston University picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: